Clooos/Home-Assistant-Mobile-First/README.md

 About three years ago, a friend introduced me to Home Assistant.
 I was drawn to the idea and its open-source nature, so I purchased a Raspberry Pi 4 and quickly became enamored with the platform.

-I now share my personal setup to inspire the community.
+I’m now happy to share my personal setup with the community and hope it inspires you.

 ## Screenshots and features